msabramo/kallithea/docs/setup.rst

 - This will create the file `my.ini` in the current directory.
-This configuration file contains the various settings for Kallithea, e.g proxy port, email settings, usage of static files, cache, celery settings and logging.
+This configuration file contains the various settings for Kallithea, e.g proxy port, email settings, usage of static files, cache, Celery settings and logging.